TheSre/paths/motivations.md

 of 37 lives (see [^2] on the accuracy and usage of cost-effectiveness estimates and "number of lives saved").
 If the person spent the money in line with the US government's threshold value, then they'd have saved 0.02 lives.
-It's easy to not the significance Hopefully, this example highlights how significantly cause areas can differ in impact and the urgency of finding the ones that are most impactful.
+It can be difficult when just looking at the numbers to get a visceral sense of what this difference means.
+Further, this doesn't account for the indirect effects of these additional people being alive (since they were saved).
+Hopefully, this example highlights how significantly cause areas can differ in impact and the urgency of finding the ones that are most impactful.

 ---
 [^1]: Based on [this calculator](https://www.bls.gov/data/inflation_calculator.htm), using June 2006 as the starting point and adjusting to June 2021.
 [^2]: Note: the GiveWell estimate shouldn't be taken as a solid, exact amount, but instead as a useful way to get a rough, ballpark idea of the differences in cost-effectiveness between two programs.
 Quoting from [their site](https://www.givewell.org/how-we-work/our-criteria/cost-effectiveness/cost-effectiveness-models), "We view cost-effectiveness analyses as valuable for helping us identify large differences in the cost-effectiveness of organizations we're considering for a recommendation and to encourage staff to think through relevant issues related to charities' work.
 However, although we spend significant staff time on our cost-effectiveness analyses, we consider our cost-effectiveness numbers to be extremely rough."
 More info can be found [here](https://www.givewell.org/how-we-work/our-criteria/cost-effectiveness).

+-->